-5. - Time taken to examine candidatures
+5. Time taken to assess candidates

-Since its establishment, the panel has strived to ensure that the proper functioning of the courts of the European Union is not hampered by an over-lengthy examination procedure.
+Since its establishment, the panel has strived to ensure that the proper functioning of the courts of the European Union is not hampered by an overly lengthy assessment procedure.

-For the 64 opinions delivered by the second panel, there were on average 86 days between the receipt of the candidatures and the date of the panel's opinion.
-47 % of the candidatures were examined within a period of between 45 and 90 days, and in 22 % of cases, the panel reached a decision in less than 45 days.
-The panel's examination took longer than 90 days in only 20 cases.
-The longest periods were caused by the early proposal of candidates by some countries, well before the end of an ongoing term of office, and did not therefore impede the proper functioning of the Union's courts in any way.
+For the 16 opinions delivered by the 'second panel' in 2017 and 2018, there were on average 80 days between the receipt of the candidatures and the date of the panel's opinion.
+43.8 % of the candidates were assessed within a period of between 45 and 90 days, and in 18.7 % of cases, the panel reached a decision in less than 45 days.
+The panel's assessment took longer than 90 days in only six cases (37.5 %).
+The longest periods were generally a result of the early proposal of candidates by some Member States, well before the end of an ongoing term of office, and did not therefore impede the proper functioning of the courts of the Union in any way.
+In one case the length of time was attributable to the candidate, who requested a one-month adjournment of the hearing for professional reasons.